Heamin Choi: 2013

 In 2013, Choi took part in the Formula 3 test with Double R racing in England and in the Super Formula pre-season testing at Fuji Speedway in Japan.
 However, the sponsor company was in the trouble of operating its race track in Korea which left Choi unable to compete in Super Formula series.
 Therefore, Choi decided to race in Korean GT championship and achieved Driver's Title.

 2014

 In 2014, Choi participated in the first Korean Le Mans series and won the race with his Korean stock car.

 2015–2016

-In 2015, Choi came back to the US to participate in Indy Lights series.
-He finished 11th in his debut event at Laguna Seca.
+In 2015, Choi came back to the US to participate in the Indy Lights series.
+He finished eleventh in his debut event at Laguna Seca.
 In 2016, Choi participated in all oval races of the season in Indy Lights.
-He finished in the top 10 at Iowa speedway and 12th at Laguna Seca.
+He finished in the top-ten at Iowa Speedway and twelfth at Laguna Seca.